 All of these are false.
 As a renter, you’re entitled to the same protections that a homeowner is, but for a much lower cost.
 That’s because you’re not covering the structure of the dwelling.
 The landlord can’t insure your property, because they don’t own it.
-Hawaii renters insurance is very affordable.
+Hawaii renters insurance is always a good idea.

 - Is Hawaii Renters Insurance Affordable?